Hannah-RS/planetesimal-magnetic-history/README.md

 git clone https://github.com/Hannah-RS/learning-model.git
 ```
 2. Create a Results subdirectory inside the repository to save your results (the code works on the structure shown in the diagram below)
+3. Open `environment.yml` and choose the name for your virtual environment
-3. Create a virtual environment with all required Python packages by running the following command in terminal
+4. Create a virtual environment with all required Python packages by running the following command in terminal
 ```
 conda env create -f environment.yml
 ```
-4. The code is now ready to be used.
+5. The code is now ready to be used.

 ### Example Directory structure
 ```mermaid